ColleagueRiley/Cocoa-in-Pure-C/README.md

 2) Defining Cocoa Types
 3) Creating a Basic Cocoa Window

-## 1. The Basics of using Objective-C in
+## 1. The Basics of using Objective-C in Pure C
 Objective-C functions can be called using [`objc_msgsend`](https://developer.apple.com/documentation/objectivec/1456712-objc_msgsend).

 Due to ABI differences, ARM uses `objc_msgsend` for all cases.
 However `x86_64` CPUs require the use of specific functions for floating point and structure returns.